huining66/huining-Diao-portfolio/README.md

 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final project
+My final project will explore a dataset and present insights through a series of well-designed visualizations.

+More details and updates will be added as the semester progresses.

 Here it might be helpful to include a high-level description of your final project.
 [Part I](final-project-part-one)
 [Part II](final-project-part-two)